Taxis & Transportation Network Companies

 Transportation Network Companies (TNCs) are regulated by the City of Saskatoon under the Bylaw No. 9651, the Vehicles for Hire Bylaw, 2019, and the Province of Saskatchewan.

 Visit www.sgi.sk.ca/rideshare for more information on provincial regulations.

 Using a TNC

-Every business that operates in Saskatoon requires a Business License.
-Businesses that have locations in Saskatoon are required to obtain either a Commercial Business License or a Home Based Business License.
+Every business that operates in Saskatoon requires a business licence.
+Businesses that have locations in Saskatoon are required to obtain either a Commercial Business Licence or a Home Based Business Licence.
 Applications can be made online.
-Businesses that do not maintain a location in Saskatoon are required to obtain a Non-Resident Business License.
+Businesses that do not maintain a location in Saskatoon are required to obtain a Non-Resident Business Licence.